cortexrd/Knack-Toolkit-Library/README.md

 #### Account Logging

-If your App requires Account Logging, follow this procedure:
+If your app requires Account Logging, follow this procedure:

 1)  Create an object named Account Logs and add these fields: